Erin O’Brien has accepted the Cleveland Metroparks 2022 Trail Challenge. She will be chronicling her adventures on the trails throughout the year.

 Lastly, fellow adventurists, in the center of small clearing sat an elaborate stone fireplace and tall chimney amputated from any surrounding structure that might give it context.
 We stopped and blinked before the curious hearth, wondering if a cauldron would fit in it, but not for long.
 We quietly backed away and moved on.

 For those not under a witch's spell, this hike is utterly glorious, with mostly natural surface trails that feature a host of rustic stairs and walkways, some of which are very well worn.
 There is also one significant hill that had us pumping air when we got to the top.
 Other than that, it was fairly easy-going, perfect for grade-school aged kids on up.

-And it was gorgeous, with sunlight dappling the autumn leaves as the path wound around the rim of the Buttermilk Falls Creek ravine (regrettably, we did not take the short walk over to Buttermilk Falls
+And it was gorgeous, with sunlight dappling the autumn leaves as the path wound around the rim of the Buttermilk Falls Creek ravine (regrettably, we did not take the short walk over to Buttermilk Falls, but you should).

 By the time we got back to Squire's Castle, my iPhone said we'd walked a full two miles more than the trail list had indicated.